At Lutheran Theological Seminary we serve three purposes:

 For over 100 years, LTS has been preparing people to lead churches across Canada and around the world.
 Our special focus has been with Lutherans in Western Canada, as our name suggests.
 We train people from a broad variety of denominations, however, and make course and practicum arrangements that suit the needs of your religious community.
 We have students from around the world and welcome your interest.
 The basic degree for training clergy is the Master of Divinity.
 For clergy and others in church-related leadership roles, who already have a theology degree, we offer a Doctor of Ministry program that fosters reflection on your ministry.

-Starting Autumn 2019, through the Lay Academy we will provide ready-to-use materials for training local and lay church leaders.
+Starting Autumn 2019, through the Lay Academy, we began providing ready-to-use materials for training local and lay church leaders.
 These course materials take instructors and students through preparation in many aspects of ministry.
 The curricula are designed for easy use, so that anyone with a theology degree can teach them.

 With European roots, North American substance, and fresh energy from global Lutheran ties, we embody a distinctive Canadian Lutheranism even as we embrace diversity.